 Schedule change decisions will be governed by the following guidelines:

 I. It is in the student's best interest to have the appropriate schedule in place at the time school opens.
 Every effort is made to provide students with a schedule commensurate with state and district guidelines and personal post graduate plans prior to the opening of school in September.
-A request for a change in schedule must be submitted in writing, signed by a parent/guardian, to the counseling center prior to August 1.
+A request made by a parent or guardian for a change in schedule must be submitted to the Counseling Center prior to August 1.
+Changes will be honored based on course availability.

 II.
 Students who have requested a course on their selection sheets and have not been scheduled for the course may see their counselors during the first week of school to correct the error.